ScottLogic/blog/_posts/2021-09-28-Cultivating-Empathy.md

 title: Cultivating Empathy
 date: 2021-09-28 00:00:00 Z
 categories:
-- tmakarem
 - People
 author: tmakarem
 summary: In this talk, I present empathy as a skill that can be cultivated and explores ways of doing that.
 Anyone interested in building their empathy skills or cultivating empathy within their team or workplace can learn here about different types of empathy, the ways it can empower us and its practical application in our day-to-day jobs.
 layout: video_post
 video_url: https://www.youtube.com/embed/L4n9_KIicVw
 short-author-aside: true